 Culinary Arts Training Program

 The Culinary Arts Program at JobTrain is an introduction to professional cooking.
 Students will learn all of the basic rules of working in a commercial kitchen and will be prepared for an entry level job in the industry.
-About 75% of the time is hands on in JobTrain’s commercial kitchen.
-25% of the time is lecture, classes, demonstrations, computer assignments and other academic projects.
+To accommodate social distancing, the Culinary Arts class will currently be taught as a hybrid of online classes and hands on, in-person skills labs in JobTrain’s commercial kitchen.
+The Culinary Arts class will prepare students through hands on instruction, lectures, reading assignments, workshops, and group projects.

 Length: 11 weeks